hermangroup/docs/wallets/dashcore/interface.rst

   explorers are available for this.
 To use this feature, enter the URL of your favorite blockchain explorer, replacing the %s with the transaction ID.
-You will then be able to access this blockchain explorer directly from Dash Core using the context menu of any given transaction.
+You will then be able to access this blockchain explorer directly from Historia Core using the context menu of any given transaction.

 The Tools Dialog
 =======================

-This documentation describes the functionality of the Dash Core Tools dialog, available under the **Tools** menu in Dash Core.
+This documentation describes the functionality of the Historia Core Tools dialog, available under the **Tools** menu in Historia Core.

 Information tab
 -----------------------